The Relational Origins of Rules in Online Communities: Findings

-While subreddit communities also made governance decisions within their small team of volunteer moderators, we heard of a few cases where leadership felt compelled to bring community members into the decision-making process.
-In the previous subsection we described the ways in which R4 believed ``the good way to handle rule development is based off the community's needs and [to] consult them the whole way.''
+While subreddit communities also made governance decisions within their small team of volunteer moderators, we heard of cases in which leadership felt compelled to involve community members in the process.
+In the previous subsection, we described the ways in which R4 believed ``the good way to handle rule development is based off the community's needs and [to] consult them the whole way.''
 R4 added rules ``through a process of doing surveys every quarter'' for their community in which they identified problems and asked members, ``what do you think we can do to fix this?''
 Answers to the survey would be taken as suggestions to ``build those rules'' that would improve the community.
-One example they gave was how their community would handle advertising content from corporate blogs.
-R4's team sent out a questionnaire giving members several options for how leadership handle advertisements in their community: \begin{quote} ``We suggested a couple options that we're like `Just remove them all' or `Keep them but flair\footnote{Flairing a post means that the title of the discussion post is labeled with a visible tag.} them and mark them as advertising', that kind of stuff.
+In one example, R4's team sent out a questionnaire giving members several options for how leadership should handle advertisements from corporate blogs in their community: \begin{quote} ``We suggested a couple options that we're like `Just remove them all' or `Keep them but flair\footnote{Flairing a post means that the title of the discussion post is labeled with a visible tag.} them and mark them as advertising', that kind of stuff.
 And that ended up being the result that we decided was probably best for the community.
-That's forever another rule.'' \end{quote} The new rule that members helped decide on required ``Educational articles or blogs that contain advertisements to a service are to flair their post with `Corporate Blog'.''
+That's forever another rule.'' \end{quote} R4 claimed this was the best approach for their community because they felt a need to appease the high-quality contributing members on whom they relied.